Mihály Sáfrán: Career

+Post professional career

-After the elite sport career, he started writing books and articles about fitness, nutrition, cold adaptation, health, explained by quantum-biology science.
+After the elite sport career, he started writing books and articles about fitness, nutrition, cold adaptation and health, explained by quantum-biology science.
 He is also coaching people for general fitness and performance since 2014.
 His new sports are SunnyFitness (Movement Generalist Fitness), SUP and the OCR (Obstacle Course Racing).
 He managed to win the 6 km Bestial Race in Lanzarote (2022).

-His hobbies are nature, camping, reading, guitar, SUP, windsurf, surfing, OCR competitions.